Can Dogs Eat Rice?

 Can rice be used to treat certain health conditions in dogs?

 Rice can be part of a healthy, balanced diet for dogs and is found in many commercial dog foods.
-It may be recommended as a carbohydrate source for dogs with a wheat allergy, as well as in the short-term treatment of certain kinds of gastrointestinal upset, like diarrhoeaopens in a new tab.
+It may be recommended as a carbohydrate source for dogs with a wheat allergy, as well as in the short-term treatment of certain kinds of gastrointestinal upset, like diarrhoea

 When the intestines are inflamed due to an infection, garbage-eating (yes, quite literally), pancreatitis or other conditions that irritate the lining of the intestines, you should provide your pup with an easily digestible diet.
 This means temporarily feeding a diet that is low in fibre, low in fat and has simple carbohydrates that are easy to break down.
 Because the intestines are so inflamed, they need a break and giving them ingredients that are easy to digest means less work and more time to focus on healing.